LuzrBum/mudletAliasCeption/README.md

 # Syntax
-`alias <myNewAliasName> <the string to send to the MUD when user types myNewAliasName>`
+`alias <myNewAliasName> <the string to send to the MUD when user types myNewAliasName>` Use singlequotes in your string, double quotes will not work

 # Bugs/Weaknesses
 * Does not support parameters: `myNewAliasName MoreTextHere` will strip away MoreTextHere